malievsky/Getting-and-Cleaning-Data-Course-Project/README.md

  Step 1
-The "Subject" and "Activity" values added to "Features" data frame next, the "...Subject" and "...Activity" columns added to both train and test datasets neaxt, testData and trainData sets appended
+The "Subject" and "Activity" values added to "Features" data frame next, the "...Subject" and "...Activity" columns added to both train and test datasets next, testData and trainData sets appended
 Appending of Test and Train data sets.
-Simple resulting Data dimension and size: dim(Data) # [1] 10299   563 object.size(Data) # 46363336 bytes
+Simple. resulting Data dimension and size: dim(Data) # [1] 10299   563 object.size(Data) # 46363336 bytes